Please rotate your device

 Establishing Guiding Principles and Goals

-Building on the 2020 CNAS Master Plan conducted by MSU as well as the goals and needs identified by CNAS stakeholder groups, the design for Temple Hall was informed and inspired by three primary themes: Enable Research, Increase Visibility for Science, and Provide for the Future of CNAS and Temple Hall.
-Within these core themes for the future of Temple Hall, the design team has continuously referenced a series of eight guiding design principles and four project goals.
+Building on the 2020 CNAS Master Plan conducted by MSU as well as the goals and needs identified by CNAS stakeholder groups, the design for Blunt Hall was informed and inspired by three primary themes: Enable Research, Increase Visibility for Science, and Provide for the Future of CNAS and Blunt Hall.
+Within these core themes for the future of Blunt Hall, the design team has continuously referenced a series of eight guiding design principles and four project goals.

 Design Principles: